AndreBaltazar8/ablac/docs/language.md

 #import("path/to/file.ab")
 ```

-An import argument may also be a pure compile-time source-provider call.
+An import argument may also be a typed compile-time source-provider call.
 The
-provider returns a locked source descriptor rather than performing network I/O
+provider returns `ImportSource` rather than performing network I/O during
-during parsing:
+parsing:

 ```abla
 #import(github("AndreBaltazar8/abla-mvc"))
 ```

-User-defined compile functions can return `gitImportSource(...)` descriptors.
+User-defined compile functions can return `ImportSource` through
+`gitImportSource(...)` or through `importSource(...)` with a deferred resolver
-Resolution, immutable locks, offline behavior, and vendoring are documented in
+that supplies a `ResolvedImport` of source files.
+Resolution, immutable locks,
+offline behavior, and vendoring are documented in `docs/packages.md`.
-`docs/packages.md`.

 The stable module form will be: